hashicorp/otto/website/source/docs/apps/ruby/customization.html.md

 Availabile options:

   * `ruby_version` (string) - The Ruby version to install for development and deployment.
 This defaults to 2.2.
+Note that for Ruby 1.9.3, you need to specify "1.9.1".
+This is a strange quirk due to upstream dependencies.